Bakersfield Water Quality at a Glance

 Treatment Technology

-- Planned PFAS Treatment: Cal Water is evaluating appropriate technologies (likely reverse osmosis or granular activated carbon) to completely remove PFAS from affected wells.
+• Planned PFAS Treatment: Cal Water is installing granular activated carbon (GAC) systems to remove PFAS from affected wells, with construction scheduled for completion by February 2025.

 Monitoring and Testing

-- Reporting Requirements: Annual Consumer Confidence Reports detail contaminant levels and compliance with regulatory standards, with all water meeting legal requirements.
+• Reporting Requirements: Annual Consumer Confidence Reports detail contaminant levels and compliance with regulatory standards, with all water meeting legal requirements despite elevated levels of certain contaminants.

-- Special Monitoring: Enhanced testing for emerging contaminants like PFAS is ongoing, with Bakersfield being proactive in identifying potential water quality concerns.
+• Special Monitoring: Enhanced testing for emerging contaminants like PFAS is ongoing, with Bakersfield being proactive in identifying potential water quality concerns ahead of federal requirements.

 Water Quality Challenges

-Bakersfield faces several water quality challenges related to its agricultural setting and industrial activities.
-Contaminants of concern include arsenic, nitrates from agricultural runoff, and 1,2,3-Trichloropropane (TCP) from soil fumigants.
-PFAS contamination has recently emerged as a significant concern, with Cal Water identifying 22 wells requiring treatment to meet new federal regulations.
-The city is also addressing disinfection byproducts that form when chlorine reacts with naturally occurring organic matter.
-Despite these challenges, Bakersfield’s water meets all federal standards, and Cal Water is implementing treatment solutions to address emerging contaminants while ensuring uninterrupted water service to residents.
+Bakersfield faces significant water quality challenges related to its agricultural setting and industrial activities.
+Major contaminants of concern include extremely high chromium-6 levels (587 ppt – 30 times higher than cancer-safe levels), elevated arsenic at 2.51 ppb, nitrates from agricultural runoff, and 1,2,3-Trichloropropane (TCP) from soil fumigants.
+PFAS contamination has emerged as a critical concern, with 22 of 77 wells requiring treatment to meet new federal regulations.
+The city also contends with high levels of disinfection byproducts including haloacetic acids (26.9 ppb) and trihalomethanes (36.6 ppb) that form when chlorine reacts with naturally occurring organic matter.
+Despite meeting federal standards, these elevated contaminant levels have prompted legal action and increased scrutiny, with Cal Water implementing treatment solutions to address emerging contaminants while ensuring uninterrupted water service to residents.

 Recommendations for Bakersfield Residents